Find your local bureau

 Bullying at work because of your religion or belief

 It is against the law for someone to bully you at work because of your religion or belief.
-This is also known as harassment.
+This is known as harassment.
 The person bullying you may be your employer or it may be a colleague.
 Someone is bullying you if you find their behaviour towards you offensive, frightening, degrading, humiliating or in any way distressing.
 It may be intentional or unintentional.

 It is also against the law for someone to bully you at work because of your religion or belief, even if they are mistaken about what it is.
-For example, you are attacked at your workplace by someone who has assumed, wrongly, that you are a Muslim because of your appearance.
+For example, if you are attacked at your workplace by someone who has assumed, wrongly, that you are a Muslim because of your appearance.
 You will not have to say what your religion actually is in order to do something about this.

 What can I do if I am being treated unfairly or bullied at work?